cmadding/MSDS6306/Case Study 2/CaseStudy2__JAedits_4models_.md

 ##        Human Resources Research & Development                  Sales
 ##              0.1304348              0.1397154              0.2108262
 ```
-Department results are showing that Sales and Human Resources are neck-and-neck when it comes to probability of attrition.
+Results in this area are showing that the Sales Department has the highest rate of attrition.

 ```r